 Phone: (414) 288-6095

-Bryan is an Instructional Designer at Marquette University in the Center for Teaching and Learning.
+Bryan is an Instructional Designer at Marquette University in the Department of Digital Learning.
 He received his Ph.D. from The University of North Carolina at Chapel Hill where his interests focused on mathematics teacher training and professional development.
 His dissertation research was centered around the design, development, and facilitation of online courses for practicing elementary school mathematics teachers.
 At UNC, Bryan taught a number of face-to-face, blended, and online courses for prospective and practicing mathematics teachers and also consulted with faculty in the School of Education on the pedagogy of online teaching and learning.
 Bryan’s current research interests include the facilitation of asynchronous and synchronous online discussions.

 Before pursuing his doctorate, Bryan was a high school mathematics teacher and an elementary math coach.
 In addition to a Ph.D., Bryan has a Bachelor of Arts degree in Anthropology from the University of Massachusetts and a Master of Arts degree in Anthropology from the University of Connecticut.
 He is currently enrolled as a graduate student in the Instructional Systems Technology certificate program at the University of North Carolina at Charlotte.

 Janna Wrench is an Instructional Designer for the Department of Digital Learning at Marquette University.
 She enjoys working with faculty one-on-one to develop their courses in multiple modalities to free up the learning experience.
 Taking the traditional course and exploring new ways of authentic learning and assessment, Janna works with faculty to reimagine their courses for the best possible outcomes for the learners utilizing instructional technology.